julemai/SAMOWebv1/content/people/people.md

 widget: people
 ---

 The SAMO board consists of the **Executive Committee**, which has three members.
 One is a representative of the institution that will host the next SAMO conference.
-The second is a representative of the instution that hosted the last SAMO conference, and the third is elected by the board from the Scientific Committee.
+The second is a representative of the institution that hosted the last SAMO conference, and the third is elected by the board from the Scientific Committee.

 The Scientific Committee includes all members of the board, including the executive committee.